flutter/website/src/docs/release/breaking-changes/services-scheduler-dependency-reversed.md

 ## Summary

-The dependency chain between the services layer and the scheduler layer has been
-reversed: The services layer now depends on the scheduler layer.
-This change may affect you if you have defined your own custom binding based on Flutter's `SchedulerBinding` and `ServicesBinding`.
+The services layer now depends on the scheduler layer.
+Previously, the opposite was true.
+This may affect you if you have defined custom bindings overriding Flutter's `SchedulerBinding` or `ServicesBinding`.

 ## Context